AspeedTech-BMC/aspeed-zephyr-project/README.md

 After the session is esatblished, the requester will ask for measurement and heartbeat every second.

 ## Fetch DMTF/LibSPDM codebase
-DMTF/LibSPDM doesn't support Zephyr module, so we use git submodule to recursivily fetch the code base and related libraries.
+DMTF/LibSPDM doesn't support Zephyr module, so we use git submodule to libspdm.
 ```
-git submodule update --init --recursive
+git submodule update --init

 ```